YihongT/ITINERA/README.md

 ## ⭐️ Highlights

-**TL;DR:** We present ITINERA, a system that integrates spatial optimization with large language models to generate customized and efficient itineraries for the Open-domain Urban Itinerary Planning (OUIP) problem.
+**TL;DR:** We present ItiNera, a system that integrates spatial optimization with large language models to generate customized and efficient itineraries for the Open-domain Urban Itinerary Planning (OUIP) problem.

-* Address personalized itinerary planning by decomposing user requests and optimizing routes using spatial clusters.
+* Addresses personalized itinerary planning by decomposing user requests and optimizing routes using spatial clusters.
-* Generate urban travel plans by selecting and organizing points of interest (POIs) based on user needs in natural language.
+* Generates urban travel plans by selecting and organizing points of interest (POIs) based on user needs in natural language.
-* Outperform traditional methods in delivering custom and spatially efficient itineraries, validated by experiments on real-world data.
+* Outperforms traditional methods in delivering custom and spatially efficient itineraries, validated by experiments on real-world data.